wp-plugins/cosmic-history-quotes/readme.txt

 == Description ==

-Each day, CHQ outputs one of the 365 different quotes carefully selected from the 7-volume Cosmic History Chronicles at [__making a small donation__](http://Lawoftime.org).
+Each day, CHQ outputs one of the 365 different quotes carefully selected from the 7-volume Cosmic History Chronicles at [__Lawoftime.org__](http://Lawoftime.org).

 Cosmic History Quotes (CHQ) is yet another labor of love by Anthony Fogleman, who wishes to share all peaceful practices with the world, and certainly sees no harm in sharing them and making them able to be shared.